alexKleider/phInfo/README.md

-If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" in the URL window of a browser running on a wifi client machine will result in your content being displayed.
+If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" in the URL window of a browser running on a WiFi client machine will result in your content being displayed.

 ### Add Another Static Content Site